 Passive-Aggression.
 Clinical Covert Narcissist Husbands engage their spouses with a heavy passive-aggression.
 Like the blatant narcissist, they will feign interest in what their wives want, but at the end of the day, these Covert Narcissist Husbands will either conveniently forget what their spouse asked for or supply some half-hearted, self-serving explanation why they didn’t follow through.

 Supreme Self-Possession Smugness/Superiority.
 Blatant in-your-face narcissist husbands are obvious.
 You can see them coming.
 They crave attention and approval.
 Covert Narcissist Husbands may be sly and much harder to spot.
 They are keen observers.
-They observe, evaluate, and render abrupt and merciless judgment.
+They observe, evaluate, and render abrupt and sometimes merciless judgment.
 They have an air of bored disdain.

 These clinical Covert Narcissist Husbands are often emotionally disengaged from others.
 They make eye contact sparingly.
 Their fate is to endure the folly of others.
 They exhibit contemptuous behavior such as smirking, stifled mocking laughter, or eye-rolling.